bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 subpredicate 1, subpredicate 3: body2
 ```

-In JS syntax nested subpredicates are written in a template's body.
+In JS syntax nested subpredicates are written in a template body.
 In other words subpredicates are passed as arguments to a function returned by a `match` method and helpers of BEM entities and modes.

 For example, template in a concise syntax: